 - PriceCheck for Amazon Product Advertising API - Older version using the older PA API.
 Anyone can run.
 No MWS account needed.
 But only limited information returned.
 No Buy Box, FBA, Merchant, shipping costs, etc.

-- PriceCheck for ebay - Amazon is not the only game in town.
-Look up ebay pricing as well.
+- PriceCheck for ebay - Look up ebay pricing as well.

-- PriceCheck for Walmart, Toys R Us, Kohls, and more - Don't overlook the traditional brick and mortar channels
+- PriceCheck for Walmart, Best Buy, and more - Don't overlook the traditional brick and mortar channels

 PriceCheck Programs More Information

 Do you need to analyze price lists, wholesale DVD and CD lots from wholesalers/distributors like GENCO?
 Make sure you aren't overpaying?

 Typically, someone like GENCO provides a file of the products they have for sale.
 PriceCheck will process the file and bulk lookup Amazon Pricing for thousands of UPC, ISBN, EAN, and ASIN codes and save the Amazon pricing information (e.g. sales rank, lowest new price, lowest used price, total number of new and used for sale, etc.) to an output file so you can analyze manifests/price lists from wholesalers and distributors like GENCO, decide what to buy, justify giving the wholesaler less money, and competitively reprice your products for sale.

 I wrote my first PriceCheck program for a guy who bought and sold DVDs.
 He would get lists of DVDs for sale from wholesalers and use PriceCheck to compare the wholesalers price with the Amazon price so he could determine which DVDs were worth buying.
 What would take him a month to do manually, was done in an hour with PriceCheck.